Team-BHP > Motorbikes

 A vehicle's engine is always a make or break point for me and I feel everything comes after that aspect.
 It was that beautiful 650-twin engine that made me go for the Interceptor 4 years ago.
 Maybe that has spoilt me, which is why I found this new 450cc engine to be really unimpressive.
 This engine is the sole downer in an otherwise good motorcycle.

-Vibhav-Van is offline (6) Thanks
+Vibhav-Van is online now (6) Thanks

 Old 21st December 2023, 21:46 #992